 PREPARING FOR A HYDROBUMPS COURSE

-You will need to complete a health history screening before starting any classes, this is part of Hydrobumps safety procedures.
+You will need to complete a health declaration that you are fit and well before starting any classes, this is part of Hydrobumps safety procedures.
 Your records will be shared ONLY with Lifestyle leisure centres where the classes are held to ensure all health and safety aspects are covered.